Enjoy a great hiking and quiet camping at Fox Ridge State Park in Central Illinois.

 Last Thursday we decided to take a last-minute camping trip because the weekend forecast was great.

 If you have traveled through Illinois, you know that Central Illinois away is fairly flat and futureless.
+We hike at Turkey Run a lot, so we wanted to stay close to home.

 The state and counties have done a good job of finding forested areas amid the cornfields.
 These tend to be around rivers or lakes.
 Fox Ridge State Park is one of those such places.
+Shabbona Lake State Park Campground is also a forested area along a lake.

 Camping at Fox Ridge State Park

 This 2,064-acre park is located along the Embarrass River.
-It is full of ridges and ravines that provide the moderate hiking trails.
+It is full of ridges and ravines that provide moderate hiking trails.
 The park is popular with hikers and mushroom hunters.

 The northern part of the park is open for public hunting.
 There are great picnic shelters and areas through the park for use by groups of various sizes.